Birch Sap Toffee Pudding

 2. In a large bowl, mix the flour and bicarbonate of soda

-3. In a separate large bowl, beat the butter and sugar together, add the eggs and birch sap syrup a little at a time and beat until it’s all in
+3. In a separate large bowl, beat the butter and sugar together, add the eggs and Birch sap syrup a little at a time and beat until it’s all in

 4. To this mixture fold in the flour in a figure of eight, half of the flour and half of the milk to begin, adding it slowly until it’s all combined, then pour in the sultanas. (it may look like it’s splitting a little but that’s fine)